alesr/dockernewbie/README.md

 # dockernewbie
 Demo use of Postgresql with Docker

-Just a simple example to help a friend to use Postgresql on Docker.
+Just a simple example to help a friend how to use Postgresql on Docker.

 1. Spin up the Postgresql container in detached mode.